druid-io/druid-io.github.io/druid-powered.md

 * [Real Time Metrics on Tracker Calls](http://labs.criteo.com/2016/02/real-time-metrics-on-tracker-calls/)

+## Condé Nast

+Condé Nast uses Druid to track billions of events across our two dozen brands, both in real time and historically.
+Druid helps power dashboards, site performance trackers, and many other internal applications.

 ## Didi Chuxing

 Didi Chuxing is the world’s largest mobile transportation platform, offering a full range of commuting options to 400 cities in China.